Azure/bicep/docs/experimental/jsonrpc-command.md

 # Using the `jsonrpc` command (Experimental!)

 ## What is it?

 The `jsonrpc` command allows you to run the Bicep CLI with a JSONRPC interface that you can connect to.
-This is useful for invoking the CLI programatically to consume structured output, and to avoid cold-start delays when compiling multiple files.
+This is useful for invoking the CLI programmatically to consume structured output, and to avoid cold-start delays when compiling multiple files.

-This makes it possible to build libraries which interact with Bicep files programatically in non-.NET languages.
+This makes it possible to build libraries which interact with Bicep files programmatically in non-.NET languages.

 ## Format

 The wire format used to send/recieve input/output is header-delimited, meaning the following format is expected, where `\r` and `\n` refer to carriage return and line feed characters:

 `Content-Length: <length>\r\n\r\n<message>\r\n\r\n`